masterdam79/granubar/README.md

 A web-interface will also provide easy interaction with the scripts and authentication will be done using standard Linux PAM.

-# Scope
+## Scope and compatibility
-This will be a Linux-only solution
+This will be a Linux-only solution and the server scripts will primarly be installable on CentOS 7 being able to connect to any Linux machine with SSH access.

 ## Targets
 * The project will seek compatibility with ReaR for disaster recovery.